-The Graduate Management Admission Test® (GMAT) exam is an admissions exam used by graduate business and management programs.
-Here are some fast facts:
+The Graduate Management Admission Test™ (GMAT) exam score is used by graduate business and management programs when evaluating candidates for admission.

-Business is everywhere.
-The GMAT exam is your ticket to a career in business and is the test that delivers where it matters:
+The GMAT exam is your first step to a career in business.
+Why?

-Showcases YOU.
-The GMAT exam lets you show off your mastery of the skills that are most relevant in any business classroom or career—logic, problem-solving, data sufficiency, and critical reasoning.
+Showcases you.
+Your performance on the GMAT exam proves your mastery of the skills that are most relevant in any business classroom or career—logic, problem-solving, data sufficiency, and critical reasoning.

 Employers value it.
 Recruiters from top investment banking and management consulting firms consider GMAT scores during their hiring process.